SMPyBandits/SMPyBandits/README.md

 # TODO
-- fork it
 - clean up code
 - pass to Python 3.5
+- improve it
+- add my aggregated bandit algorithms
-- fully document it
+- document it a little bit
-- publish it on GitHub and readthedocs
+- publish it on GitHub (and readthedocs ?)

 # AdBandits
 AdBandit: A New Algorithm For Multi-Armed Bandits